Close

 • avoid investing into companies in restricted industries.

 Similarly, we leverage tools such as our Climate Transition Readiness Framework and ESG Value Creation Playbook to support our post-investment engagement efforts.
-Through this process, we encourage portfolio companies to understand and manage climate- and sustainability-related risks, focus on continuously improving operational practices, and where possible, seize opportunities to build competitive advantage, for example, by expanding business involvement in sustainability-focused products or services.
+Through this process, we encourage portfolio companies to understand and manage climate- and sustainability-related risks, focus on continuously improving operational practices and, where possible, seize opportunities to build competitive advantage, for example, by expanding business involvement in sustainability-focused products or services.

 Pre-Investment ESG Due Diligence